Hillary Field Centre

 Stage 1 Summer 2014/15 & Winter 2015

 The main component of Stage 1 of the HFC refurbishment project was the internal refurbishment of the HFC to provide purpose built laboratory space and an improved event preparation area on the ground floor level and office space for scientists and technicians on the first floor level.
 In addition to the internal refurbishment of the HFC, there were two interdependent projects to complete including, the refurbishment of the Hangar, and the provision of temporary storage for food and Armed Forces Canteen Council (AFCC) stock in the form of five insulated and refrigerated containers on a steel frames.

-Procurement was carried out over the months of August – December 2014 and a total of twenty two 20’ shipping containers were sent to Scott Base for the project.
+Procurement was carried out over the months of August – December 2014 and a total of twenty two 20’ shipping containers were sent to Scott Base for the project a late January 2016.
 The team of tradesmen deployed and arrived January 16, 2015 and the project was completed six weeks ahead of schedule with all staff returning to Christchurch on 13 October, 2015.

 Stage 2 Summer 2015/16 & Winter 2016